MiSTer-devel/CDi_MiSTer/doc/slave.md

 The result is available after 152 pollings on a real machine which takes 196ms in total.
 The polling has a period of 1.3ms.
 The operation will time out after 500 pollings.
 The default is NTSC when this happens.

+### Play button via RC5 Remote Control

+On SLAVE 2.0 there is not much

+    Read SLAVE 01 0404 1 0 0

+On SLAVE 3.2 there is much more

+    Read Slave
+    ff ff ff ff CH0
+    a2 04 ff ff CH1 (The A2 is missing on SLAVE2.0)
+    ff ff ff ff CH2
+    04 ff ff ff CH3

+### Play button on front panel

+With SLAVE 3.2

+    a1 87 20 ff

+With SLAVE 2.0

+    87 20 ff  (Notice the missing A1)

 ## Ir decoding